lauang/InShare/ASSIGNMENT-3.md

 Detail your plan for improving the authentication here.

+To improve these authentication related problems, I plan to hashing the passwords before storing them in the database and enforcing stronger password requirements.

+1. Install and configure the Argon2 library.
+2. Update the code to hash passwords using Argon2 before storage.
+3. User tests to ensure passwords are correctly hashed and stored.
+4. Implement password and username validation in both backend and frontend.
+5. Write tests to verify that only compliant passwords are accepted.

 Link to issue(s) created.

 ### Implementation

 Describe any challenges you faced in the implementation.

+There was two challanges I faced during the implementation.

+1. Determining the correct regular expression to enforce password strenght requirements.
+It took some trial and error to ensure that the regex covered all necessary criteria (at least one uppercase letter, one digit and one special character).

+2. Implementing the `registration` method to correctly hash the password before storing it.

 Link to commits which are part of the fix.

 ### Review

 Describe the steps you have taken to ensure that the issue is really fixed.

 Link to merge request with review.